Take the Scenic Detour 🛣

 Hours and Days of Operation

-The castle is open every day from March to October, but open Saturdays and Sundays only from early November through late March.
+The castle is open every day from March to October, but only open Saturdays and Sundays from early November through late March.
+Opening hours vary from season to season, so the best resource is the castle’s information page which is updated regularly.

 Guided Tours